 Let’s be honest.
 No one likes conflict management.
 You’ve got enough on your plate without having to referee what sometimes may seem like playground disagreements among first-graders in the workplace.

 Of course, it’s important to remember that conflict itself is not inherently negative.
-The real impacts on an organization have less to do with the nature of the conflict and more with the manner in which it is managed and resolved.
+The real impacts on an organization have less to do with the nature of the conflict and more with how it is managed and resolved.

-In order to resolve conflict effectively, you first need to understand the many causes of conflict, which are as different as the people they involve.
-Most of the time, however, conflict boils down to disagreements over a number of issues:
+To resolve conflict effectively, you first need to understand the many causes of conflict, which are as different as the people they involve.
+Most of the time, however, conflict boils down to disagreements over several issues:

-Conflict can also be caused by interpersonal dynamics between employees and teams.
+Interpersonal dynamics between employees and teams can also cause conflict.
 Some causes of interpersonal conflict found in the workplace include:

 Left untreated, conflict can have several negative effects, such as:

 The Thomas-Kilmann Conflict Mode Instrument provides a model for conflict resolutions that offers five conflict management styles examples:

 This style may be used when one party may be an expert or has a better solution.
 However, when you choose to accommodate one party, it means that the other party’s desired outcomes will not be factored into the solution, and they’re not going to be happy campers.

 This style is best used when the issue is trivial, or there is no chance that there will be a resolution.
 It is also used when the issue would involve opening a can of worms or is a highly emotional issue that may cause more harm than good to address.
 While the issue may resolve itself, there’s also a probability that it won’t.

 This is a win-lose approach in which you make a decision that may anger one or both parties.
 It is best used in emergencies or other settings in which a quick decision is needed, and the majority of people will support the decision.